oscarmorrison/oscar-ghost/README.md

 ## Customization
 ### Navigation
 ![NavBar](https://raw.githubusercontent.com/oscarmorrison/oscar-ghost/master/navigationBar.png)
-The navigation menu can be customize throught the [ghost admin](https://blog.ghost.org/navigation/), the theme come with 32 custom icons that can be used in the nav bar menu.
+The navigation menu can be customize through the [ghost admin](https://blog.ghost.org/navigation/), the theme come with 32 custom icons that can be used in the nav bar menu.
 Please see here for all icons http://ogem.co/blogiconmoon
 simply just use the icon class name